If you’re traveling to Morocco with children, make sure you know the entry requirements.

 - Traveling with a family friend/relative

-This letter confirms that the child's travel arrangements are legitimate and can help prevent any legal or logistical issues during the trip.
+This letter confirms that the child's travel plans are legitimate and can help avoid any legal or logistical issues during the trip.

 For separated parents, a notarized letter of consent is especially important.
 This document provides official permission for the child to travel with just one of their parents.